 To ensure that the end users would have a space that met their daily needs, Alexza production and science managers were accompanied on frequent jobwalks with clipboards and forms and asked to identify issues they had with the space.

-The lab and office renovation consists of new open office space, structural upgrades to support additional mechanical equipment and chemical labs.
-The scope of work for the labs includes casework, fume hoods, nitrogen, clean air and hydrogen.
+The lab and office renovation consisted of new open office space, structural upgrades to support additional mechanical equipment and chemical labs.
+The scope of work for the labs included casework, fume hoods, nitrogen, clean air and hydrogen.